Abdullah-Ashehry/100-days-of-code/log.md

 **Thoughts**: The edits are simple, just add a video area as well as a few modifications on the current components.

+### Day 45: Oct 26, Tuesday.

+**Today's Progress**: Today I got back to Flutter to finish up the hour, did some basic modifications Including trying a few new widgets.

+**Thoughts**: I barely finished the challenge for the day, I have two midterms in the next two days.